ChrisLee422/sql_load/README.md

 *Figure 1.
 Top Paying Roles*

 *This graph was generated using PowerBI by exporting my first query.
-It shows the top 10 salaries for data analysts*
+It shows the top 10 salaries for data analysts.
+With Data Analayst being the top salary.*

 ### 2) What skills are required for these top-paying jobs?
 ![Top Skills](assets/Top%20Skills.png)

 *Figure 2.
 Top Skills*

-*From this graph we can see the most skills that are required from the top paying jobs.
+From this graph we can see the most skills that are required from the top paying jobs.
 Leading the way is **SQL** and **Python** as a way of analyzing data.
 We can also see data visualizing applications like **Tableau** and **Power Bi**.
 ### 3) What skills are most in-demand for these top-paying jobs?

 When looking at the most in-demand skills we continue to see **SQL** at the top with 7291 job listings. **Excel** is next with 4611 followed by **Python** at 4330.
 Learning these skills are essential for any data analyst to know.